joernio/joern/docs/content/importing/_index.md

 loadCpg("cpg.bin.zip")
 ```

-Beware: This is not the intended way to do things.
+Beware: This is not the intended way to do things!
 Normally you should be alright using `joern-parse`.